awsdocs/amazon-ses-developer-guide/doc-source/sending-authorization-overview.md

 + **Sending quotas** – Email sent from the identity owner's identities count against the delegate sender's quotas\.
 + **Bounces and complaints** – Bounce and complaint events are recorded against the delegate sender's Amazon SES account, and can therefore impact the delegate sender's reputation\.
 + **DKIM signing** – If the identity owner has enabled Easy DKIM signing for an identity, all email sent from that identity will be DKIM\-signed, including email sent by the delegate sender\.
 Only the identity owner can control whether the emails are DKIM\-signed\.
 + **Notifications** – Both the identity owner and the delegate sender can set up notifications for bounces and complaints\.
 The email identity owner can also enable email feedback forwarding\.
-For information about setting up notifications, see [Monitoring Your Amazon SES Sending Activity](monitor-sending-activity.md)\.
+For information about setting up notifications, see [Monitoring your Amazon SES sending activity](monitor-sending-activity.md)\.
-+ **Verification** – Identity owners are responsible for following the procedure in [Verifying Identities](verify-addresses-and-domains.md) to verify that they own the email addresses and domains that they are authorizing delegate senders to use\.
++ **Verification** – Identity owners are responsible for following the procedure in [Verifying identities](verify-addresses-and-domains.md) to verify that they own the email addresses and domains that they are authorizing delegate senders to use\.
 Delegate senders do not need to verify any email addresses or domains specifically for sending authorization\.
 + **AWS Regions** – The delegate sender must send the emails from the AWS Region in which the identity owner's identity is verified\.
 The sending authorization policy that gives permission to the delegate sender must be attached to the identity in that region\.
 + **Billing** – All messages that are sent from the delegate sender's account, including emails that the delegate sender sends using the identity owner's addresses, are billed to the delegate sender\.